 The Fellowship Examination is an oral exam designed to test a candidate’s abilities, knowledge, recognition, problem solving, and treatment planning of clinical situations.
 It also assesses a candidate’s ability to diagnose and manage both common and unusual problems that an orthodontist may encounter in clinical practice.

-During the oral examination, candidates will be presented with case histories, pertinent medical and dental histories, radiographs, clinical photographs, and other clinical information.
+During the case analysis and oral examination, candidates will be presented with case histories, pertinent medical and dental histories, radiographs, clinical photographs, and other clinical information.
 Candidates will be expected to recognize, diagnose, and plan appropriate intervention, recommend management and treatment, and follow-up care for the presented patients.
 The focus is to evaluate the ability to successfully manage patients in an orthodontic specialty practice.
+For the case analysis, candidates will be provided access to complete patient records and an hour of preparation, to enable comprehensive analysis and treatment planning.

 FDI Two-Digit Tooth Numbering Chart